Creatures (video game series): History

 Originally conceived as a desktop pet with a brain, Grand later incorporated inspiration from The Planiverse to pitch a "little computer ewoks" game, like the game Little Computer People.
 Grand wanted players to have a rapport with their creatures, feeling that he should make the creatures seem "genuinely alive" to the player, showing "the 'right' kind of behaviour' in a variety of circumstances.
 To create this kind of behaviour, Grand felt it was necessary to program the creatures by simulating the building blocks of nature in a bottom-up approach, allowing the complex behaviour to emerge, rather than using a rule-based system approach.
-Grand later wished to include references to an "English" or Norse mythology, to try to make the world more internally consistent, but found that the team wanted to make the game into a conventional adventure game.
+Grand later wished to include references to English and Norse mythology, to try to make the world more internally consistent, but found that the team wanted to make the game into a conventional adventure game.
 He later decided to scale back on the mythology aspects of the game, focusing instead on the artificial life point—eventually presenting the game as an artificial pet hobby, which provided some of the impetus to include genetics in the creatures.

 Creatures was developed as a consumer product by Millennium, and was released by Mindscape in 1996.
 The program was instantly successful, and an online community of players soon formed, swapping Norns, creating new objects for Albia, sharing tips on how to play the game and anecdotes about unexpected evolutionary changes that they had seen, and even creating new breeds of Norn.
 At one point, the Creatures online community was the largest of its type.

 In 1996, Creatures won an EMMA Award.
 Based on sales of 500,000 copies of Creatures from 1996 through to the second quarter of 1998, it was estimated that at that time, there was a possible global population of up to five million norns.

 Development of Creatures 2 began in Q3 1997.
 In 1998, the video games division of Millennium was sold to Sony Entertainment while those working on alife and Creatures formed a new company called Cyberlife Technology.
 Along with continued work on the Creatures titles, the company did work for industry and the British Ministry of Defence, famously attempting to teach live organisms to fly virtual fighter jets.
 Creatures 2 was nominated in the Artificial Intelligence category of the Game Developers Conference's Spotlight Award.

 In the late 1990s, Grand left Cyberlife to form Cyberlife Research and focus on the production of new alife technologies, including work on a robotic life form he called Lucy as well as writing books about his research.
 The remainder of the company was renamed Creature Labs, and focused on video game development.